drhsqlite/fossil-mirror/www/mirrortogithub.md

     /usr/bin/fossil git export -R /home/www/fossil/sqlite.fossil

-The initial two "sync" commands pull in changes from the primary Fossil repositores for Fossil and SQLite.
+The initial two "sync" commands pull in changes from the primary Fossil repositories for Fossil and SQLite.
 The last two lines export the changes to Git and push the results up to GitHub.